gavinmdouglas/gavinmdouglas.github.io/index.md

             I will be starting <a href="https://douglaslab.ca">my own lab at the University of New Brunswick</a> (Fredericton campus) in July 2025!
 Please feel free to reach out if you wouldare potentially interested in joining or collaborating.

-			This site summarizes my professional background and contact information.
-There are also teaching materials available from past workshops I have taught.

         </div>

     </div>